 Referrals for this program are made through Coordinated Access & Referral.

-“Infant mental health” refers to how well a child develops socially and emotionally from birth to age three”.
+Infant & Early Childhood Mental Health: “Infant Mental Health” refers to how well a child develops socially and emotionally from birth to age three.

 Crossroads is Ottawa’s leader in infant and early mental health.
 We know that prenatal, infant, and early childhood experiences shape the architecture of the brain and lay the foundation for positive mental health across the lifespan.
-We also know that outcomes improve when problems are identified and treated early on.
+We also know that outcomes improve when problems are identified and treated early.